enduser-prog/nokia-data-analytics-case-study/README.md

 # The Rise & Fall of Nokia
 ### An analytical study of Nokia's strategic journey from world domination to Microsoft's acquisition
 *by Apoorv Sharma*

+   (you can view the full report by downloading the pdf)
 ---

 ## Why I picked Nokia